hustlingchen/ALFM/README.md

 <b>"alfm"</b> package: the implementation of the aspect-aware latent factor model
  -- please run “topicFactorTuning.java" to get the results.

  Notice that alfm is implemented based on ["LibRec"](https://www.librec.net/).
-We already conclude the necessary 'jar' package in the 'Lib' fold
+We already include the necessary 'jar' packages in the 'lib' fold

  Examples:
  ==